Performance Assurance Framework Documents

 - Annual Performance Assurance Report (APAR) – provides results of the risk evaluation and risk assurance procedures

-The Annual Performance Assurance Timetable (APAT) is approved by the PAB and sets out the timeline for the creation of the documents above for the relevant Performance Assurance Operating Period (PAOP).
+The Annual Performance Assurance Timetable (APAT) has been approved by the PAB and sets out the timeline for the yearly cycle of Performance Assurance Documentation.
+The APAT will remain active until it is reviewed and the PAB approves a new timetable.

 Risk Evaluation Methodology (REM)